sayo-hs/heftia/README.md

 Heftia is the current main focus of the [Sayo Project](https://github.com/sayo-hs).

 ## Documentation
-The example codes are located in the [heftia-effects/Example/](https://github.com/sayo-hs/heftia/tree/232599fbdfaf13dcf009f40585369e0ec71fd0bd/heftia-effects/Example) directory.
+The example codes are located in the [heftia-effects/Example/](https://github.com/sayo-hs/heftia/tree/v0.3.0/heftia-effects/Example) directory.
 Also, the following *HeftWorld* example: https://github.com/sayo-hs/HeftWorld

+About the internal mechanism: https://sayo-hs.github.io/jekyll/update/2024/09/04/how-the-heftia-extensible-effects-library-works.html

-Examples with explanations in Japanese can be found in the [docs-ja/examples/](https://github.com/sayo-hs/heftia/tree/master/docs-ja/examples) directory.
+Examples with explanations in Japanese can be found in the [docs-ja/examples/](https://github.com/sayo-hs/heftia/tree/v0.3.0/docs-ja/examples) directory.

 ## Comparison